JeffreyBenjaminBrown/hode/docs/ui.md

 # Language commands vs. keyboard commands

-Commands in this application divide neatly into two categories.
+Commands in Hode divide come in two flavors.
-`Language commands` require you to type a statement into the command window, and then execute the statement.
+`Language commands` require you to type a statement into the command window, and then execute it (`M-x`).
-`Keyboard commands` resemble using the cursor keys in a text editor.
+Unlike `language command`, `keyboard commands` are not a two-step process: you press a key (or key combination) and something immediately happens.

-Language commands can be executed from anywhere.
+Language commands can be executed any time you are in `command mode` (which you can toggle with `M-c`).
-The keyboard commands available depend on what is shown in the main window.
+The keyboard commands that are available depend on what `mode` and, perhaps, `submode` you are in.

 # Language commands